devxpod/GDC/readme.md

 * GDC_CONTAINER_NAME - name of GDC container running in docker.
 * GDC_COMPOSE_FILES - contains list of all compose files in use to run GDC.
 * AUTH0_DOMAIN - generated using a combination of USE_AUTH0,USE_AUTH0_HOST,AUTH0_HOST_PORT,AUTH0_CONTAINER_NAME.
-* SHARED_VOLUMES - list of volumes shared between all GDC's.
+* SHARED_VOLUMES - list of volumes shared between all GDCs.
 * CUSTOM_PORTS - list of custom ports forwards from host to container.
 * GDC_DIR - contains host location of GDC folder.
 * DEV_CONTAINER - set to current dev container version.
 You can also use this to detect if you are running in a dev container.
+* PROXY_URL - url of proxy server for use with http proxy related configs

 # To pass custom environment variables to the dev container prefix variable name with GDC_ENV_
 For example, to set a custom environment variable inside the dev container like MY_VAR="MY VALUE".
 Execute something like the following